System Design Space

 );

-High-level YDB diagram: client access, SQL/transaction layer, tablet shards, distributed storage, and fault-tolerance mechanics.
+The diagram shows client access, SQL and transaction processing, tablets and shards, distributed storage, and fault-tolerance mechanics.

 Clients and access